 This command creates the directory DOC_Example (if it does not exist) and puts all HTML documentation files for the main program module Example and all its imported modules in this directory together with a main index file index.html.
-If one prefers another directory for the documentation files, one can also execute the command where docdir is the directory for the documentation files.
+If one prefers another directory for the documentation files, one can also execute the command curry-doc docdir Example where docdir is the directory for the documentation files.